 This barrier could present itself in the way of depression, anger, fear, or any number of debilitating emotions.
 Or maybe there’s a certain situation in our lives of which we’ve lost control.
 Maybe it’s simply that we’re bored, and that we’ve begun to take our blessings for granted.

-This is an almost toxic state for our souls and even our bodies.
+This can lead to a very toxic state for our souls and even our bodies.
 But we can change our minds, and this can change our lives.
-But how?
-Try this Bliss Mission.
+Start now by trying this Bliss Mission.

 Bliss Mission: Discover What Inspires You